-Proof of good health (evidence of insurability) is not required if you enroll in the Optional Group Life Insurance Program within 31 days of your employment date.
-If you participate in the optional plan, you may add dependents within 31 days of a qualifying event, such as marriage or the birth or adoption of a child, without proof of good health.
+Coverage is guaranteed if you enroll in the Optional Group Life Insurance Program within 31 days of your employment date or a qualifying event, such as marriage or the birth or adoption of a child.
 Proof of good health (evidence of insurability) is required if:

-- You apply after 31 days from your employment date. - You wish to add your spouse or dependent child to your coverage after 31 days from your employment date or a qualifying event. - You wish to purchase more than \$375,000 for yourself. - You wish to increase your optional life insurance coverage for yourself or your spouse. - Your spouse's insurance amount is more than half your salary.
+- You apply after 31 days from your employment date or a qualifying event. - You wish to add your spouse or dependent child to your coverage after 31 days from your employment date. - You wish to purchase more than \$375,000 for yourself. - You wish to increase your optional life insurance coverage for yourself or your spouse. - Your spouse's insurance amount is more than half your salary.